Dancalif/actions-play/README.md

-#Basic Automation Project
+#Working with Actions and Automation Project

-Basic Java  Automation Project
+Actions and Automation Project

 *QA
 *Java